 Viewers need a reliable way to check authenticity

 Trust is social currency.
-A physique photo, a skate trick clip, or a Paris trip post only has value if people can know it is real.
+A physique photo, a skate trick clip, or a clip of a politician only has value if people can know it is real.
 If viewers suspect AI fabrication, the post loses meaning, so quick access to the original source becomes critical.

 How verification works